HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 ##### Pre-research

 ###### System Framework
-I compared many different architectures for RL control system in real environment.
-I researched existing systems published in conferences including [ICRA](https://ieeexplore.ieee.org/xpl/mostRecentIssue.jsp?punumber=8449910), [NEMA](https://www.nema.org/pages/default.aspx) and [Arxiv](https://arxiv.org/).
+I researched existing systems for RL control in real environment published in various sources(e.g. [ICRA](https://ieeexplore.ieee.org/xpl/mostRecentIssue.jsp?punumber=8449910), [NEMA](https://www.nema.org/pages/default.aspx) and [Arxiv](https://arxiv.org/)).
 [Setting up a Reinforcement Learning Task with a Real-World Robot](https://arxiv.org/abs/1803.07067v1) was one of the most helpful experiment result in terms of understanding 1) relationship between System delays and System performance, 2) training results depending on action space, and 3) hierarchy of system in the real world